 Another problem with kibble that contributes to dental trouble is its high starchy carbohydrate content.
 Just like with humans, these simple carbohydrates can linger in their mouths and then break down into simple sugars.
 Bacteria feeds on these sugars and produces acid, which causes tooth decay.
 No one would argue that humans could clean their teeth simply by eating a lot of crunchy pretzels, but many do argue that dogs and cats should eat dry food to clean their teeth.

-The best diet for overall health and dental health is a whole food diet with meat, organs and a few veggies, skipping the starchy carbs.
+The best diet for overall health and dental health is a whole food diet with meat, organs and a few veggies (more for dogs than cats), and skipping the starchy carbs completely.
 See below in the cheese section for some of the benefits.
 This kind of diet doesn’t need to be an “all or nothing” proposition – even one 1oz nugget per day, or one on each meal can make an impact on their general health!
 The brands we carry are very safe to feed, and are often cheaper than feeding canned food!
+(More info on feeding raw here

 Here are some additional products, tricks and tips that will help all animals to keep their teeth and gums healthy: